dnewcome/webpipes/README.md

 # About
-Webpipes aims to bring the Unix tradition of combining tools using pipes to the web.
-The request syntax is modeled on the traditional Unix shell.
-Webpipes aims to be usable from any http user agent including common web browsers as well as scripting tools.
+Webpipes aims to bring the Unix tradition of combining tools using pipes to the web with a request syntax that is modeled on the traditional Unix shell.
+The goal of Webpipes to be usable from any http user agent including common web browsers as well as scripting tools.

 # Motivation
 REST gave us a widely understood api for interacting with single servers on the web, but coordinating requests across multiple servers requires that the caller cache or forward data between all participants.